Charles Bussey

 On July 20, 1950, Captain Bussey delivered mail to a platoon in his company stationed in the Korean village of Yecheon during the Korean War.
 Along the way, he heard rifle files from the village further up the road.
 Bussey stopped his vehicle and walked up a small hill that overlooked the village.
 Captain Bussey saw from his elevated position men dressed in white trying to outflank his men in the village.
 Bussey ran down the hill and rounded up three truck drivers from another unit parked near the hill.
 Lieutenant Bussey and his charges, armed with only a .50-caliber machine gun and a .30-caliber machine gun, are credited with killing 258 enemy soldiers.

 After the battle, Colonel Bussey asserted that Lieut.
 Col. John T. Corley, a white officer he served under, told him he would not receive the Medal of Honor because the country did not need another Jackie Robinson.
 Charles Bussey retired from the US Army in 1966 as Lieutenant Colonel.
-He would work the next 20 years as a construction consultant before retiring and beginning work on his book about his wartime experiences, Firefight at Yechon: Courage and Racism in the Korean War.
+He worked for the next 20 years as a construction consultant before retiring and beginning work on his book about his wartime experiences, Firefight at Yechon: Courage and Racism in the Korean War.
 Bussey’s book was published in 1991.

-In 1994 a campaign was launched to try and upgrade Captain Bussey’s Silver Star for his actions at Yecheon to a Medal of Honor.
+In 1994, a campaign was launched to upgrade Captain Bussey’s Silver Star for his actions at Yecheon to a Medal of Honor.
 Bussey said he wasn’t recommended for the Medal of Honor for racist reasons.
 He lived for much of his life in Daly City.
 He pioneered setting up African American businesses in the Hunters Point-Bayview district of San Francisco during the 1960s.
 Captain Charles Bussey died in a Las Vegas hospital on Oct.
 26, 2003.
 He was 82.